raw-labs/sbt-module-patcher/README.md

-Sure, here's the updated and completed README.md for the `sbt-module-patcher` plugin:

 # sbt-module-patcher

 This sbt plugin tries to alleviate some of the pain associated with creating JPMS-friendly JARs in the Scala world.